 After years of work, the site now hosts 65 ha of wetland of outstanding beauty and biodiversity and welcomes a huge amount of birds as Ferruginous Duck (Aythya nyroca), Tufted duck (Aythya fuligula) and Common Pochard (Aythya ferina).
-Currently, the only species that

-Restoration of guarry area

-- are hunted are the widespread species like the Mallard (Anas platyrhynchos) and 150 to 200 birds are harvested each year, which is less than a tenth of the amount that could be easily hunted. - The site has proved very welcoming for diving ducks that spend the winter there.
-For about 35 years, data were collected on precise and relational sightings. - The work was carried out without any public funding and the substantial costs were covered by the Nuova Demi guarry company owner.
+Currently, the only species that are hunted are the widespread species like the Mallard (Anas platyrhynchos) and 150 to 200 birds are harvested each year, which is less than a tenth of the amount that could be easily hunted.

+The site has proved very welcoming for diving ducks that spend the winter there.
+For about 35 years, data were collected on precise and relational sightings.

+The work was carried out without any public funding and the substantial costs were covered by the Nuova Demi quarry company owner.
 The rest of the expenses were covered by the hunters themselves.

-Contact and sources: Guerino Morselli - guero.mor@alice.it More info: www.nuovademi.com/osservatorio
+Contact and sources:

+Guerino Morselli - guero.mor@alice.it

+More info:

+www.nuovademi.com/osservatorio